Kiril3l5/time-tracking-2.0/docs/project-setup.md

 # Time Tracking 2.0 Project Setup

+**Summary:** A comprehensive setup guide for the Time Tracking 2.0 project, detailing the monorepo structure, development tools, workflows, configuration files, and troubleshooting steps.

+## Document Information

+**Purpose:** To help new developers understand and set up the project environment **Audience:** New developers and contributors to the project **Last Updated:** 2025-03-17
+**Maintainer:** Project Team

+---

 This document outlines the technical setup of the Time Tracking 2.0 project, including tools, configurations, development workflows, and deployment processes.

 ## Project Structure